© Pint of Science, 2020. All rights reserved.

-I am trained as a neuroscientist and used to research the brain.
-A whole variety of scientific research is happening across the world and I'm excited to be part of bringing it all together and showcasing it to people.
+I'm trained as a neuroscientist and am amazed to see how far Pint of Science has spread!
+There's a whole variety of scientific research happening across the world and I'm excited to be part of bringing it all together and sharing it with you.

 I want to get Pint of Science to every city in the world and communicate science as it is- fun, fascinating and inspiring.

 Neuroscientist by trade, beer drinker by nature.
-I now work at the Science Museum and think science is amazing and that everyone, especially non-scientists, needs to know!
+I now work at the Science Museum and think science is amazing and that everyone, especially non-scientists, need to know!

 Database & Website Manager

 I am a post-doc at UCL researching liver disease.
 I want science research to be fun and accessible to everyone so am very happy to be a part of Pint of Science.
 Beyond science, my passion is horses and I am a regular volunteer at a charity riding centre in central London.